cyberkitsune/vrc-osc-scripts/README.md

 #### OSC Control
 If you wish to toggle translation and other config options in game, prefix `vrcsubs-` followed by the config key into an bool avatar paramater in Unity.
 Then, simply add them to your expression menu.
 The following are supported currently:
-* `vrcsubs-EnableTranslation` - Toggle Google Translate on / off
+* `vrcsub-EnableTranslation` - Toggle Google Translate on / off
-* `vrcsubs-Pause` - Pause VRCSubs, regardless of mic mute status.
+* `vrcsub-Pause` - Pause VRCSubs, regardless of mic mute status.
-* `vrcsubs-FollowMicMute` - Toggle weather or not VRCSubs follows your microphone mute status.
+* `vrcsub-FollowMicMute` - Toggle weather or not VRCSubs follows your microphone mute status.
+* `vrcsub-TranslateInterumResults` - When translation is on and this is on too, it will translate while you speak, even if you're not done talking.
+Otherwise, it will wait for you to finish speaking before translation.

 ### To-do
 - [x] ~~Make the hacky audio-chunking I use cut off words less~~